allyson-y/cs124-lab2/design/design.md

 ### Videos of accessibility functions
 Using our application entirely from the keyboard - https://youtu.be/CB8B5v1TiCg

-Using our application using a screenreader - https://youtu.be/os7RTLp9hFo
+Using our application using a screen reader - https://youtu.be/os7RTLp9hFo